Last Updated: October 10, 2023

 Personal information about our current and former business contacts, including our college, university, and employer contacts, is exempt from most CCPA obligations.
 We do not sell personal information about such contacts and therefore we do not provide an opportunity to opt out of such sales.

-In compliance with the Privacy Shield Principles, Symplicity commits to resolve complaints about our collection or use of your personal information.
-EU and Swiss individuals with inquiries or complaints regarding our Privacy Shield policy should first contact Symplicity at:
+In compliance with the Data Privacy Framework Principles, Symplicity commits to resolve complaints about our collection or use of your personal information.
+EU, UK and Swiss individuals with inquiries or complaints regarding our Data Privacy Framework policy should first contact Symplicity at:

 Attn: Legal Department